narimanInrap/AGT/help/en/source/index.rst

 * 30694329.098 5432512.418 -12.3 "20161010-110332_GZP.prm" 5
 * ...

 Collected data are georeferenced in UTM coordinates.
-The two first digits of the X coordinates correspond to the UTM zone (here UTM-30).
+The two first digits of the X coordinate correspond to the UTM zone (UTM-30 in this example).

 \ **Processing**\

-The basic process consists in reorganizing the data in order to separate each \ *profile* \ (a profile is defined as a set of data collected with a probe during a survey).
+he basic processing consists of reorganizing the data in order to separate each profile (a profile is defined as a set of data collected with one probe along one line).
 Points are then georeferenced in the chosen mapping system.
-Data can be exported in Shapefiles and also in simple ascii files (.dat).
+Data can be exported in shapefiles (.shp) and ascii files (.dat).

 Four processing modules are proposed:

 	\ *Decimation* \

-	This function allows reducing the number of collected points by keeping a fraction of them (1 out of n, \ *n* \ is chosen by the user).
+	This function reduces the number of collected points by keeping a fraction of them (1 / n, n is chosen by the user).
+The user can use raw data or median filtered data (computed with a n data point moving median).

 	\ *Median removal* \

-	This function allows removing the median value of each profile, in order to eliminate the zero offset due to electronic components of the sensors and constant magnetic perturbations.
-It is possible to restrain the number of points used to determine the median value by using a percentile.
-Using a percentile threshold excludes heavily magnetic anomalies from the median value computing.
+	This function removes the median value of each profile, in order to eliminate the shift due to electronic components of the sensors and constant magnetic disturbances.
+It is possible to limit the number of points used to determine the median value by using a percentile.
+Using a percentile threshold excludes strong magnetic anomalies from the median value computing.

 	\ *Trend removal* \

-	This function allows a polynomial regression, with a degree of 1, 2 or 3, on each profile.
+	This function allows a first-, second- or third-order polynomial removal on each profile.

 	\ *Stationary point removal* \

-	This function eliminates points collected while the magnetometer is stationary.
+	This function eliminates stationary data points collected while the magnetometer is immobile.

 EMI data processing module (EM31 from Geonics)
 ======================

 The module transforms the electrical conductivity values provided by the EM31 (based on McNeil, 1980).
-This processing allows to overpass the boundaries of the linear approximation which is only valid in first approximation for an instrument hold on the ground (Z=0) and observing the low induction number condition (i.e. low electrical conductivity).
-Data is transformed into a .shp file and can be uploaded into the GIS.
+This processing overpasses the boundaries of the linear approximation which is only valid in first approximation for an instrument held on the ground (Z=0) and respecting the low induction number condition (i.e. low electrical conductivity).
+Data is transformed into a .shp file and can be uploaded into GIS.

 \ **Input file** \

-The input file is an ascii file format (.dat) as delivered by DAT31W (Geoncis software).
+Input file is an ascii file format (.dat) as delivered by DAT31W (Geoncis software).
 It contains the X, and Y position of each measurement, as well as the quadrature (QV1 in mS / m), in-phase part of the electromagnetic signal (IV1 in ppt)  and a time stamp:

 * / EAST, NORTH, QV1, IV1, TIME /
 * 642039.43420000 7097622.22880000 30.10 1.03 15: 32: 39.555